Gapless Spin Liquid and Non-local Corner Excitation in the Spin-1/2 Heisenberg Antiferromagnet on Fractal

 This unusual corner excitation can be elucidated by a simple physical picture [Fig.~\ref{fig:dsf}(d)] resulted from the ground state entanglement of the fractal system.
 Spins at the three corners are non-local degrees of freedom connected by the ground state entanglement through the whole gapless spin liquid fractal system.
 A local spin flip at one corner strongly entangles the whole fractal system, can generate spin flips at spins on the other two corners simultaneously.
 Considering the middle bulk gapless spin liquid [dashed lines in panel (d)] as an effective spin to lower the energy of the whole system with the three corners, this spin flip process gives rise to a gap $\omega=1.5J$, coincident with the corner excitation obtained in panel (b) and (c).

-The significant excitation properties and the associated highly entangled nature of the Sierpin\'nski gasket spin system make the fractal system a new platform to explore spin liquid physics.
+The significant excitation properties and the associated highly entangled nature of the Sierpi\'nski gasket spin system make the fractal system a new platform to explore spin liquid physics.
 Unique feature of fractal systems different from conventional integer dimensional systems need to be further investigated.
-Our numerical evidence of the entanglement entropy scaling can motivate theoretical study of possible topological entanglement~\cite{TEE2006} in fractal.
+Our numerical evidence of the entanglement entropy scaling can motivate theoretical study of possible topological entanglement~\cite{TEE2006} in fractal by choosing different subsystem instead of a line segment.
 The DSF results can guide future experiments on the manipulation of fractal systems.
 The gapless-spin-liquid ground state found in fractal systems might be considered as a potential state to emerge a chiral spin liquid~\cite{PNAS2019Zhu}.
 Future non-equilibrium study of the fractal systems may open new route to realizing topological quantum computing~\cite{RMP08Nayak}.

 In summary, using a state-of-the-art tensor network ansatz, we identify a gapless spin liquid ground state in the spin-$1/2$ AF Heisenberg model on the Sierpi\'nski fractal system for the first time.
 Results on local quantities and correlations indicate the gapless and disorder features.
-The unusual entangled behaviors in this fractal system significantly different from integer dimensional systems are demonstrated.
+An example of the entangled behaviors in this fractal system are demonstrated.
 Furthermore, the dynamic studies on excitations give unambiguous signals of the bulk gapless excitation and a stable non-local corner excitation followed by a intuitive physical picture suggested from the ground state entanglement.
 Our results based on advanced techniques on a fractal system open a new direction to probe spin liquid physics and frustrated systems in general.